awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-cloudwatchloggingoptions.md

 *Type*: Boolean

 `LogGroupName`  <a name="cfn-kinesisfirehose-deliverystream-cloudwatchloggingoptions-loggroupname"></a>
-The name of the CloudWatch Logs log group that contains the log stream that Kinesis Firehose will use\.
+The name of the CloudWatch Logs log group that contains the log stream that Kinesis Data Firehose will use\.
 *Required*: Conditional\.
 If you enable logging, you must specify this property\.
 *Type*: String

 `LogStreamName`  <a name="cfn-kinesisfirehose-deliverystream-cloudwatchloggingoptions-logstreamname"></a>
-The name of the CloudWatch Logs log stream that Kinesis Firehose uses to send logs about data delivery\.
+The name of the CloudWatch Logs log stream that Kinesis Data Firehose uses to send logs about data delivery\.
 *Required*: Conditional\.
 If you enable logging, you must specify this property\.
 *Type*: String